LukBur/AI_MED_Recruitment/README.md

 ![alt text](images/image-8.png)

 Finally, results from the Random Forest bar chart resemble Logistic Regression curves and explain steepness and range of each significant one.
-Inscribed circle radius, Heart area and Heart perimeter which contribute to the classification the most.
+Inscribed circle radius, Heart area and Heart perimeter contribute to the classification the most.

 Final thoughts:
-- Looking back at Decision Trees, we clearly can see that some nodes don't quite match the features mentioned above, but it might be expectable as the dataset is reall small and a little imbalance might appear at some point.
+- Looking back at Decision Trees, we clearly can see that some nodes don't quite match the features mentioned above, but it might be expectable as the dataset is really small and a little imbalance might appear at some point.
 - Dataset size also play role when it comes to quality metrics, because they are sometimes very positive, but sometimes their value drops by a bit.
-- Nonetheless, three of those classification models seem to be working along quite nicely as they present very simillar results and predict with an accuracy much bigger than random guessing.
+- All three classification models - Decision Tree, Random Forest, Logistic Regression - present very similar results and achieve much higher accuracy than random guessing.